-An effective way to see immediate results, Ecodriving training delivers average fuel savings of 15 per cent on the day of training and up to 6 per cent in the long-term for fleets.
-Over 25,000 drivers have been trained through the scheme since 2014.
+An effective way to see immediate results, Ecodriving training delivers average fuel savings of 15% on the day of training and up to 6% in the long-term for fleets.
+More than 70,000 drivers have been trained since 2008.

-Energy Saving Trust’s subsidised Ecodriving training for fleets is provided by training companies in England and based on extensive research into the technical and behavioural aspects of reducing fuel consumption.
-The scheme covers cars and vans.
+Energy Saving Trust’s subsidised Ecodriving training for fleets covers cars and vans, and is provided by training companies in England and based on extensive research into the technical and behavioural aspects of reducing fuel consumption.

 Benefits of Ecodriving include: